 Our teams volunteer for approximately 6 – 8 hours a day (not including travel to and from your shift), spending a maximum of 24 hours over the festival volunteering.
 We sometimes have teams which are required to volunteer overnight, more information about this is available in the role descriptions for each festival.

 We will share your rota and shift times with you before the festival.

-You will be asked to list any friends or family members that you are applying with on your application form.
+You will be able to list up to three friends or family members that you are applying with on your application form.
 We try our best to place friends and family in the same teams or at the same shift times, but this is not always possible.
-You are not able to apply as a group to all work in the same team, because we have relatively small teams – one of the best things about festival volunteering is meeting new people!

 Yes!
 The WaterAid areas are open in all weather conditions and most are outside.
 In some roles there are areas to shelter, but you will be expected to be prepared for all weather, so please bring suitable clothing and footwear (sturdy closed toed comfortable footwear)!

 All WaterAid volunteers must camp in the crew-only secure area specified by WaterAid.
 If you have friends or family camping in general camping at the festival, you will still need to camp in the WaterAid campsite and unfortunately they will not be able to join us in this area.
 Further information about the campsite and facilities will be given nearer the festival.